SHIINASAMA/SHIINASAMA/README.md

 I usually use CPP as a development language, and I'm also interested in CSharp.

-But actually the first computer language I learned was Java??? 😒
+But actually the first computer language I learned was Java.

 Forget it.
 Anyway, I love programming.
 We're gods in the computer world, but we're not.